 - 750 mg: Administer this drug as advised by the doctor, do not go against it

-- 1000 mg: Consume this tablet as per the instruction by the doctor, usually once in a day
+- 1000 mg: Consume this tablet as per the instruction by the doctor, usually once a partial-onset day

-Note: This medication is also indicated to treat tonic-clonic seizures in people above 6 years old, and myoclonic seizures in people above 12 years old
+This medication is also indicated to treat tonic-clonic seizures in people above 6 years old, and myoclonic seizures in people above 12 years old.

 What is Keppra?

 Keppra (levetiracetam) is an anti-epileptic drug, also called an anticonvulsant.